RHabereder/twitch-countdown-timer/README.md

 #### Resume Timer

 This Action will resume the timer queue and thereby the timer.
-It is called by the !pauseTimer Command
+It is called by the !resumeTimer Command

 #### SetTimer